 Of course, a trip to Maine isn’t complete without a fresh lobster meal.
 Board a lobster boat and watch as fishermen reel in a fresh catch, and later enjoy the day’s bounty with a lobster bake on land.
 Or head to one of Bar Harbor’s popular lobster pounds or shacks in town and feast on lobster rolls, lobster bakes, and even lobster ice cream.

 Newport, Rhode Island

 Step back in time to the Gilded Age when visiting Newport, Rhode Island, a beautiful coastal escape in New England known for its storied history and opulent mansions.

-Make your way around Newport’s impressive mansions, which once served as the summer homes to some of America’s most prominent families.
+One of the best things to do in Newport is to visit the impressive mansions, which once served as the summer homes to some of America’s most prominent families.
 Stop by Elms Mansion, a French chateau-style manse owned by coal magnate Edward Julius Berwind and where Harry Houdini once performed at a party.
 Discover Rough Point, Doris Duke’s sprawling English manor, which houses 105 rooms and still has several of Duke’s original furniture, antiques, and art collection.

 Visit two of the Vanderbilt family summer cottages: the Marble House, which features over 500,000 square feet of white marble; and The Breakers, a 70-room Italian Renaissance-style palazzo, which is perhaps the most famous property in Newport.

 If you’re looking for a picturesque outing, take a stroll down the 3.5 miles of the Cliff Walk, where you can breathe in the crisp salty air and enjoy panoramic views of the ocean on one side and coastal Newport mansions on the other.